wayinone/wayinone.github.io/README.md

 	 ```txt
 	 jekyll serve
 	 ```
+# To build up your own website:
+The first thing to do is to change the information of:
+ - `index.html`
+ - `_config.yml`

 ## How to add post
  - Place a image in `/img/services/`
  - Create posts in `/_post` to display your services.
 Use the follow as an example: